 Tainted Love

 George Lucas has stated many times that he feels the Prequels are more than just the story of Anakin Skywalker and his fall, but also a true love story, albeit a tainted one.
-The love between Anakin and Padmé is a rocky one, built upon deceit and hiding from different angles.
-It’s clear they love each other but there is so much happening so quickly that things were bound to fall apart at the seams.
 Let’s explore this tainted love story a little more closely through some deleted material.

 The Politics of Rebellion

-One of the subplots that was just about entirely removed from the final film has to do with the beginnings of what would later be known as The Rebellion (AKA The Rebel Alliance).
+One of the subplots that was almost entirely removed from the film has to do with the beginnings of the Rebellion.
 The seeds of that organization started by Mon Mothma, Bail Organa, Padmé Amidala, and a secret group of other senators were originally supposed to be planted in this film.
-Three of these scenes can be found on the Episode III DVD.
-To see them all, all you have to do is pop it in and check them out.

 Rescuing Palpatine